25 Best Sights in Bryce Canyon National Park, Utah

 Bryce Point

 Hike into whimsical Fairyland Canyon on this trail that gets more strenuous and less crowded as you progress along its 8 miles.
-It winds around hoodoos, across trickles of water, and finally arrives at a natural window in the rock at Tower Bridge, 1½ miles from Sunrise Point and 4 miles from Fairyland Point.
+It winds around hoodoos and across trickles of water, finally arriving at a natural window in the rock at the Tower Bridge, 1½ miles from Sunrise Point and 4 miles from Fairyland Point.
 The pink-and-white badlands and hoodoos surround you the whole way.
 Don't feel like you have to go the whole distance to make it worthwhile.
-But if you do, allow at least five hours round-trip with 1,900 feet of elevation change.
+But if you do, allow at least five hours round-trip, with 1,900 feet of elevation change.
 Difficult.

 Bryce Canyon National Park, UT, 84764, USA